prabhashrai02/dummy-sql-editor/README.md

 ## Features

+- Responsive Design: The application is built with responsive design principles, ensuring that it works seamlessly across various devices, including mobile phones, tablets, and PCs.
+The user interface automatically adapts to different screen sizes and orientations for an optimal viewing experience.

 - Two Themes: The application supports both dark and light themes, allowing users to choose their preferred visual appearance.

 - Persistent History: The query history is stored in local storage, allowing users to access their previous queries even after closing the application.